-There currently are more than 50 products in development incorporating our traits and there are 13 in advanced stages of development or on the market.
+There currently are more than 50 products in development incorporating our traits and there are 13 that have demonstrated efficacy in field trials, one that is in the process of completing the regulatory process, and one that is on the market.
 We use both GM and non-GM technologies to develop our traits, which enables us to select the approach most suited for the particular trait, crop and market.
-Our agricultural productivity traits are designed to substantially increase crop yields and farmer income.
+Our agricultural yield traits are designed to substantially increase crop yields and farmer income.
 They do so either by improving efficiency in the use of key inputs, such as fertilizer and water, or by increasing tolerance to environmental stresses, such as drought, heat and salinity.
-Our existing portfolio of agricultural productivity traits includes Nitrogen Use Efficiency, or NUE, Water Use Efficiency, or WUE, Drought Tolerance, Salinity Tolerance, Heat Tolerance, and Herbicide Tolerance.
-Field traresults have demonstrated significant yield improvements resulting from our agricultural productivity traits in multiple crops and geographies.
+Our existing portfolio of agricultural yield traits includes Nitrogen Use Efficiency, or NUE, Water Use Efficiency, or WUE, Drought Tolerance, Heat Tolerance, and Herbicide Tolerance.
+Field trial results have demonstrated significant yield improvements resulting from our agricultural yield traits in multiple crops and geographies.